ktrudickm/Code-Refactor/README.md

 The css style sheet had multiple areas warranting improvement.
 There were redundant style classes created, just under different names.
 These were able to be consolidated into one based on what the style was trying to do.

-For example, for the *aside* attribute in the html, each individual section had its own class in the CSS file, even though they all had the same attributes.
+For example, for the *aside* attribute in the html, each individual section had its own style class in the CSS file, even though they all had the same attributes.
+Because they are under the same parent attribute, you can create one style for all three.
 See below for the changes made, and note that the commented out classes were the original redundant ones, with the *benefits section* being the updated one:

 ![class-consolidating](./Assets/images/class-consolidating.png)